vlopezferrando/advent-of-code/README.md

 # Python solutions to the Advent of Code

-The following is a post I publish in my site [The Diligent Developer](https://www.thediligentdeveloper.com/why-solving-the-advent-of-code-is-a-great-exercise):
+The following is a post I publish in [The Diligent Developer](https://www.thediligentdeveloper.com/why-solving-the-advent-of-code-is-a-great-exercise).

 # Why solving the Advent of Code is a great exercise